Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_13.md

 You are likely familiar with Angular 2 pipes if you read the previous step.
 If not — you are welcome to know more about them [here](https://angular.io/docs/ts/latest/guide/pipes.html).

-Let's add a new folder "client/lib" and place there a new file `lib/pipes.ts` with the content as follows:
+Let's add a new folder "client/lib" and place there a new file `pipes.ts` with the content as follows:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="13.5"}}